Fuzzy-Logix/DBLytix-HDP-Docker/README.md

 ## Appendix:
-These docker images are made  from [HDP](https://github.com/randerzander/docker-hdp) with pre-installed DB Lytix™, for more info about the [product](www.fuzzylogix.com):

 If want to customize by editing the Dockerfile, edit the files & build:
 ```
 docker-compose -f examples/compose/single-container.yml build